 9. Harbour Cruises

-What ever your pleasure and whatever your age, there are plenty of options for activities and attractions in San Diego at night.
-If you have other suggestions, share them with everyone in the comments below!
+Whatever your pleasure and whatever your age, there are plenty of options for activities and attractions in San Diego at night.
+If you’re still not sure, have a look at other things to do in San Diego.